truenas/documentation/content/CORE/CORETutorials/JailsPluginsVMs/Plugins/ManagingPlugins.md

 {{< expand "I don't see anything?" "v" >}}
 If the catalog doesn't load:
 * Go to **Network > Global Configuration** and confirm the addresses entered in **Default Gateway** and **DNS Servers** are correct.
-* Open the **Shell** and enter `ping` followed by an Internet address.
+* Connect to the shell and enter `ping` followed by an Internet address.
 The output confirms the system is connected to the Internet.
 {{< /expand >}}

 Plugins are organized into two **Collections**: